 If you are looking for a way to implement your references without manually uploading your bibliography files, SciFlow offers to synchronize your reference library with Zotero or Mendeley, which grants direct access to the respective entries right in the editor.

 SciFlow uses the BibTeX (.bib) file format for the organization of references.
 This file format is widely supported and reliably carries all essential information needed to quote successfully in any citation style.
 Therefore the references you want to use only need to be exported as bib files and then be imported into SciFlow afterward.

 To initiate the import of your bibliography files, access the Reference Library menu in the sidebar and then proceed in one of two ways:

-- Click Upload from Citavi, Endnote, BibTeX, .. or use the option Upload library file from the context menu to select the desired bib files from your hard drive.
+Click Upload from Citavi, Endnote, BibTeX, .. or use the option Upload to personal library > Upload .bib file from the context menu to select the desired bib files from your hard drive.